 Representing the voice of the Niger Delta Regions, the Executive Director of Better Living Foundation and Capacity, Mrs. Margaret Adedeji, said the people are willing to demand accountability in the NDDC but do not have the full capacity to do so.

-Rounding off the discussion, the Communications Coordinator of Social Action, Peter Mazzi who anchored the discussion promised that Social Action would harvest all suggestions, including comments from listeners, to further the course of the campaign against corruption in the NDDC, and indeed all public offices in Nigeria.
+Rounding off the discussion, the Communications Coordinator of Alone, Peter Mazzi who anchored the discussion promised that Alone would harvest all suggestions, including comments from listeners, to further the course of the campaign against corruption in the NDDC, and indeed all public offices in Nigeria.